 Network databases

-Network databases are similar to hierarchical ones but with a more flexible structure that allows for multiple paths between records.
+Network databases are similar to hierarchical ones but have a more flexible structure allowing multiple paths between records.
 This makes them well-suited for applications where data is constantly changing, such as inventory management.

 Its architecture of it can be classified as